-In this post, you are going to learn how to calculate the average of the last four, five or any nth values in the columns or rows with the help of formula offset and count.
+When you want to calculate the average of the last four, five or any nth values in the columns or rows with the help of formula offset and count.

 Query: We have the name of the student with marks of each test.
 Our task is to get the average marks of test 5 to test 9 (C7: C11) of Joe.
 Same find for all students.